krestfield/docs/certdog/create_local_certificate_issuer.md

   E.g. http://server1.com/crl/ca1.crl,http://server2.com/crl/ca1.crl

 * **AIA OCSP Locations**: Enter a URL (or list of OCSP URLs separated by commas).
-These locations will be included in the AIA (Authority Information Access) extension of all certificates issued by this CA and relate to where the certificate status can be obtained via OCSP
+These locations will be included in the AIA (Authority Information Access) OCSP extension of all certificates issued by this CA and relate to where the certificate status can be obtained via OCSP

   E.g. http://server1.com/ocsp